 This is also called Konjac root or glucomannan.
-If EasySlim 10 really works, I believe this is the main active ingredient in the product.
+If EasySlim 10 really works, this may be the key ingredient.

-Konjac root is an insoluble fiber.
+Konjac root is insoluble fiber.
 Several studies have noted that it can help people lose weight.
-While not all studies show the weigh loss effect, enough of them exist to make me think there is something to it.
+While not all studies show the weight loss effect, enough of them exist to make me think there is something to it.

-Glucomannan (Konjac) is found in many supplements Ive looked previously including:
+Glucomannan (Konjac) is found in several supplements including:

 The fiber is also sold by itself as both tablets and powder form.

-Chinese herbs, can go be various names.
+Chinese herbs can go by various names.
 For example, this herb appears to also go by other names such as “coix seed”, “Jobs Tears” and simply “Coix.”
 This herb contains fiber and at least one mouse study has noted weight loss.
 I'm not aware of any human weight loss research at the time I wrote this review.

 Two other products I've reviews that also had Coicis, are: